maxdug/maxdug.github.io/historyrun/index.md

 * **Salt Lake City, Utah:**      215,548 | 110.81 sq mi
 * **Wyoming:**  	588,753 | 97,813 sq mi

+**The start**
+* Ancestral land of the the Lenape, Carnarsie, and Matinecock Peoples.
+    * The largest population of Lenape is about 12,000 in Oklahoma

+**1524**
+First documented visit to New York Harbor by a European was Italian explorer Giovanni da Verrazzano.

+|

+**1609**
+English explorer Henry Hudson rediscovered New York Harbor while searching for the Northwest Passage to the Orient for the Dutch East India Company.
+He claimed the area for the Dutch which is why we’ll see lot’s of Dutch names in this tour.

+|

+**1683**
+Queens was established as one of the original 12 counties of the Province of New York.
+The settlement was named after the English Queen and Portuguese royal princess Catherine of Braganza.

+Five towns: Flushing, Hempstead, Jamaica, Newtown, and Oyster Bay

 ## Astoria Park